ashleychontos/pySYD/docs/quickstart.rst

       -m, --samples         Save samples from the Monte-Carlo sampling

-will display a very long but very healthy list of available options.
+which will display a very long but very healthy list of available options.

+Don't fret!
+We have a :ref:`special page<cli>` designated to describing all of these in more detail, including (but not limited to) the object type, default value and their functionality within the software.
+We also have a brief :ref:<tutorial> that shows some of these features in action.

 Setting Up
 **********

-The easiest way to start using the ``pySYD`` software is by running our setup feature from a convenient directory:
+The easiest way to start using the ``pySYD`` package is by running our ``setup`` feature from a convenient directory:

 .. code-block::